pwang00/pwang00.github.io/_posts/2025-09-14-fortidctf-guessy.md

   * Bisect the list and compute the product of **RSA_encrypt(Paillier_decrypt(e_secret * num))** for every num in each half
   * Output the two aggregated RSA ciphertexts.

-An important insight is that because the server provides us with the Pailler modulus on each round and we know $$ g = n + 1$$ from **B**, we can construct a Paillier encryption oracle and generate arbitrary ciphertexts.
+An important insight is that because the server provides us with the Pailler modulus on each round and we know $$ g = n + 1$$ from **B**, we can construct an encryption oracle and generate arbitrary ciphertexts.

 Furthermore, Paillier encryption is additively homomorphic over plaintexts: recall that any Paillier ciphertext has form $$c = g^m r^n \bmod{n^2} $$, where $$ r $$ is a randomizer chosen from $$[1, n - 1]$$ satisfying $$ \gcd(r, n) = 1 $$.
 Pailler decryption is given by $$ m = L(c^\lambda \bmod{n^2}) \cdot \mu$$, where